paulgribble/plaintext_workshop/README.md

 February 21, 2017, 12:00pm---5:00pm, NSC 245A

-# Why?
+# Why plaintext?

 - separates content from formatting
 - universally readable
 - platform independent
 - future-proof
 - free and open source
-- version control
+- can easily use version control (e.g. [Git](https://git-scm.com) & [GitHub](https://github.com))
-- opendiff ms.md ms_new.md
+- can easily compare old vs new (e.g. opendiff (FileMerge) on OS X, e.g. [Meld](http://meldmerge.org) on Linux)

 There are many blog posts out there about the virtues of using plaintext to do scientific (or more generally, academic) writing.
-Here are some:
+Here are some of them:

 - [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)
 - [Academic Writing With Markdown](http://dylanstorey.com/2015/12/Academic_Writing_With_Markdown.html)